kumahq/kuma-website/docs/README.md

     title: 'Chief Architect, Telus Digital'
     image: '/images/telus-logo.svg'
     alt: 'Logo for Telus Digital'
-  - content: 'We chose Kong Mesh in large part because we needed a solution that would allow our customers to support both Kubernetes and virtual machines, while providing an easier path to migrating between the two.'
+  - content: 'We chose Kuma in large part because we needed a solution that would allow our customers to support both Kubernetes and virtual machines, while providing an easier path to migrating between the two.'
     author: 'Aaron Weikle'
     title: 'CEO of MS3'
     image: '/images/ms3-logo.png'